 The 2015 UCL-Lancet Commission on Health and Climate Change was formed to map out a comprehensive response to climate change, in order to ensure the highest attainable standards of health for populations worldwide.
 This Commission is multidisciplinary and international in nature, with strong collaboration between academic centres in Europe and China.

-- Tackling climate change can turn it into the greatest global health opportunity of the 21st century
+2) Tackling climate change could be the greatest global health opportunity of the 21st century.

-- A decarbonised global economy is no longer primarily a technical or financial question – it is now a political one.
+3) Achieving a decarbonised global economy and securing the public health benefits it offers is no longer primarily a technological or economic question – it is now a political one.

 4) Climate change is fundamentally an issue of human health, and health professionals have a vital role to play in accelerating progress on mitigation and adaptation policies.

 A Welcome from His Royal Highness The Prince of Wales